xdNuggets/ReportSystem/README.md

 # Known bugs
 - /rs settings doesn't update
 - "prefix" variable in HoverText in ReportCommand.java is bugged (not sure if a fix is possible)
+- No commands will work if a player is offline.
+Not sure how im gonna tackle this